 Have you ever dreamed of making a big change in your life and then share it with friends only to receive discouraging comments?
 Do these Debbie Downers and naysayers actually have the power to make you doubt your dream and actually plant the seeds of limiting beliefs?

 Recently, I’ve been reflecting on how my life has turned out.
 I’m not pointing fingers, but I am the type of person who is impressionable.
 Sometimes I don’t trust my instincts after I’ve listened to comments made by others.
 Yet when I’ve actually listened to my gut, I usually find that the big change I’ve dreamed of was right on target.
+That’s why it’s always important to listen to your needs and get to know yourself.

 A Shared Housing Story